Akhil-py/LA-Hacks-FindMySpectacles/README.md

 **Original idea:** continuously track your movement, build a 3D map of your environment, and record where you place objects.
 When you misplace something, simply ask your Spectacles and it will navigate you back to the exact spot.

-**Actual implementation:** instead of a full 3D reconstruction, we anchor each detected object in world space.
+**Actual implementation:** you ask your Spectacles “Where did I lose my ___?” and then carry on normally.
+As soon as your missing item comes into view, the Lens automatically:
-1. Tap to detect your target item.
+1. Places a Spatial Anchor on the detected object
-2. The Lens finds it in your direct view.
+2. Spawns a true 3D arrow in your field of view
-3. It creates a Spatial Anchor on that object.
+3. Points you straight to your lost item
-4. A real 3D arrow appears, pointing you straight to it.
+Once the lens finds an object, it remembers its location in a 3D map, so you can turn around and go to a different room, and the arrow will still point towards its last known location.

 ---